Lava-10/taskManager/README.md

 # Task Manager

 A project to manage tasks efficiently.
+To edit task double click on the task and can update,delete or change schedule of task.

 ## Deployed Application